MoHassoubah/lidar_tranformer_self_training/README.md

 TransUnet architecture but with replacing the CNNbased  encoder  and  decoder  blocks  with  those  used  inSalsaNext architecture .
 SalsaNext network implementation

-For evaluation the following commands are used, TransUnet architecture but with replacing the CNNbased  encoder  and  decoder  blocks  with  those  used  inSalsaNext architecture, python eval.py --vit_name R50-ViT-B_16 --batch_size <#images in batch> --evaluate_model --restore_from_dir <directory of saved the pre-trained weights> --restore_from <file_name>
+For evaluation the following commands are used,\n TransUnet architecture but with replacing the CNNbased  encoder  and  decoder  blocks  with  those  used  inSalsaNext architecture, python eval.py --vit_name R50-ViT-B_16 --batch_size <#images in batch> --evaluate_model --restore_from_dir <directory of saved the pre-trained weights> --restore_from <file_name>

-  SalsaNext network implementation,
+  SalsaNext network implementation,\n
 python eval.py --vit_name R50-ViT-B_16 --batch_size <#images in batch> --use_salsa --evaluate_model --restore_from <file_name>

-   use batch normalisation layer learnt from pre-training, python eval.py --vit_name R50-ViT-B_16 --batch_size <#images in batch> --bn_pretrain --evaluate_model --restore_from_dir <directory of saved the pre-trained weights> --restore_from <file_name>
+   use batch normalisation layer learnt from pre-training,\n python eval.py --vit_name R50-ViT-B_16 --batch_size <#images in batch> --bn_pretrain --evaluate_model --restore_from_dir <directory of saved the pre-trained weights> --restore_from <file_name>

-  TransUnet architecture,
+  TransUnet architecture,\n
 python eval.py --vit_name R50-ViT-B_16 --batch_size <#images in batch> --use_transunet_enc_dec --evaluate_model --restore_from_dir <directory of saved the pre-trained weights> --restore_from <file_name>

-  TransUnet  architecture without the Transformerblock i.e.U-Net architecture where the output of the CNNencoder is passed directly to the decoder, python eval.py --vit_name R50-ViT-B_16 --batch_size <#images in batch> --use_transunet_enc_dec --remove_Transformer --evaluate_model --restore_from_dir <directory of saved the pre-trained weights> --restore_from <file_name>
+  TransUnet  architecture without the Transformerblock i.e.U-Net architecture where the output of the CNNencoder is passed directly to the decoder,\n python eval.py --vit_name R50-ViT-B_16 --batch_size <#images in batch> --use_transunet_enc_dec --remove_Transformer --evaluate_model --restore_from_dir <directory of saved the pre-trained weights> --restore_from <file_name>

 Remove --evaluate_model for epistemic uncertainty evaluation.